arielherself/espresso/README.raw.md

 ----------

+## America’s labour market steams ahead

+It is still a very good time to be looking for a job in America.
+Just when it seemed that the labour market might be softening, the economy added 528,000 jobs in July, the most since February.
+America has now [fully recovered](https://www.economist.com/graphic-detail/2021/07/07/labour-markets-in-the-rich-world-are-recovering-from-covid-19) all the jobs lost during the pandemic.
+The unemployment rate edged down to 3.5%, equaling the fifty-year low hit just before covid.

+The good news for job-seekers is less welcome for investors.
+With the labour market so tight, private-sector wages are rising at an annual pace of more than 5%.
+That is far too fast for the Federal Reserve to succeed in bringing inflation back to its target of roughly 2%.
+If the strong jobs growth continues this month, the Fed may tee up another [super-sized interest rate increase](https://www.economist.com/leaders/the-federal-reserve-is-causing-pain-in-financial-markets/21809132) at its next meeting, scheduled for September.
+All the monetary tightening will eventually cool the job market.
+Just not yet.

 ## The sultan and the tsar

-Recep Tayyip Erdogan and Vladimir Putin meet in Sochi on Friday for their second summit in 17 days.
-The war in Ukraine has brought Turkey and Russia’s leaders closer, but also shifted the balance of power in their relationship.
-Mr Putin is more isolated than ever and suffering humiliations on the battlefield.
-His Turkish counterpart, until recently a pariah in Western capitals, has made himself indispensable by [brokering a deal](https://www.economist.com/europe/2022/08/01/the-first-grain-ship-leaves-odessa-under-a-un-brokered-deal) to release Ukrainian and Russian grain exports across the Black Sea.
+Recep Tayyip Erdogan and Vladimir Putin met in Sochi this afternoon for their second summit in 17 days to talk about energy, economics and war.
+But top of the agenda for Turkey was Syria, where Mr Erdogan is planning a new ground war against Kurdish militias.
+Mr Putin opposes the plan.
+But his international isolation and military humiliation in Ukraine have him on the backfoot.
+Meanwhile his Turkish counterpart has emerged as the successful [broker of a deal](https://www.economist.com/europe/2022/08/01/the-first-grain-ship-leaves-odessa-under-a-un-brokered-deal) to release Ukrainian and Russian grain exports across the Black Sea.

 But Turkey also needs Russia for its money.
 Mr Erdogan’s government has not joined in Western sanctions, making his country a destination for oligarchs’ superyachts and potentially also for their investments.
 Last week the Kremlin said it is buying $6.1bn in Turkish treasury bonds as part of a loan deal for the Russian-built Akkuyu nuclear power plant, currently under construction on the Mediterranean coast.
 The cash will provide a much needed boost to Turkey’s [shrinking foreign currency reserves](https://www.economist.com/briefing/2022/07/21/how-has-turkeys-economy-kept-growing-despite-raging-inflation).

-## America’s job market comes off the boil

-Having run hot for 18 months, the labour market in America may at last be softening.
-Data due on Friday are expected to show that the economy added about 250,000 jobs in July, the fewest since the end of 2020.
-That would be a solid result: a slowdown in [job creation](https://www.economist.com/graphic-detail/2021/07/07/labour-markets-in-the-rich-world-are-recovering-from-covid-19) ought to lessen inflationary pressure while avoiding the steep employment losses commonly seen during recessions.

-The question is how long this Goldilocks scenario can last.
-Even with the slight cooling in the labour market, private-sector wages are rising at an annual pace of more than 5%.
-That is far too fast for the Federal Reserve to succeed in bringing inflation back to its target of roughly 2%.
-Moreover, the economy has yet to feel the full brunt of the central bank’s recent [interest-rate increases](https://www.economist.com/leaders/the-federal-reserve-is-causing-pain-in-financial-markets/21809132).
-The still robust job figures in July may thus be a way-station on a path towards more lay-offs.

 ## The Edinburgh Festival struggles to stay festive